djalbat/xgl/README.md

   ]);
 };
 ```
-The `Face` elements themselves also result from pure functions, which are useful not only for composing several elements but also for making cursory adjustments to them.
+The `Face` elements themselves also result from a pure function.
 Here the coordinates of the `ColouredSquare` element are adjusted to make it simpler to rotate:

 ```js
 const Face = (properties) => {